Breathing and Stress

 During this time your body temperature may rise a little as you are taking more oxygen into your lungs per respiration and if you haven’t had a stimulant for about an hour or so, your blood pressure and your heart rate will drop, just a little and only for the period of you practising conscious breathing.

 Try to be conscious of your breathing as often as possible throughout each day.
 Learn to breathe gently and deeply from the abdomen.
-As you get better and better at the technique of conscious breathing, your raised levels of concentration on the mechanism of your breathing exclusively, will enable to you to more effectively manage your thoughts .
+As you get better and better at the technique of rhythmical breathing, your raised levels of concentration on the mechanism of your breathing exclusively, will enable to you to more effectively manage your thoughts .

 And once you have learned how to do this, you can do it anywhere without going to any meditation classes.
 On your bus or train – great when flying – at your desk – watching TV – when you are online – out walking on your own - the list is endless.